-Rating A Rating B Rating C effectively manages time, resources and equipment needed to undertake a wide range of philosophical inquiries manages time, resources and equipment needed to undertake a range of philosophical inquiries identifies time, resources and equipment needed to undertake a limited range of philosophical inquiries develops and employs highly effective and coherent research plans proposes and negotiates complex, measurable, achievable and realistic goals proposes and negotiates measurable, achievable and realistic goals proposes and negotiates with support measurable, achievable and realistic goals critically evaluates progress using oral and written communication, and assesses impact on goals and plans reflects on progress using oral and written communication and assesses impact on goals and plans reflects on progress towards meeting goals using oral and written communication, and uses prescribed strategies to meet goals plans future actions, effectively adjusting goals and plans where necessary plans future actions, adjusting goals and plans where necessary g goals and plans uses prescribed strategies to adjust goals and plans where necessary uses technology and a range of critical thinking strategies to find innovative solutions to questions and problems. ategies to find innovative solutions to questions strategies to find solutions to questions and to questions and problems effectively manages and completes a range of inquiries and responses within proposed timelines. effectively manages and completes inquiries and responses within proposed timelines. manages and completes inquiries and responses within proposed timelines.
+Rating A Rating B Rating C effectively manages time, resources and equipment needed to undertake a wide range of philosophical inquiries manages time, resources and equipment needed to undertake a range of philosophical inquiries identifies time, resources and equipment needed to undertake a limited range of philosophical inquiries develops and employs highly effective and coherent research plans develops and uses effective research plans uses appropriate research plans proposes and negotiates complex, measurable, achievable and realistic goals proposes and negotiates measurable, achievable and realistic goals proposes and negotiates with support measurable, achievable and realistic goals critically evaluates progress using oral and written communication, and assesses impact on goals and plans reflects on progress using oral and written communication and assesses impact on goals and plans reflects on progress towards meeting goals using oral and written communication, and uses prescribed strategies to meet goals plans future actions, effectively adjusting goals and plans where necessary plans future actions, adjusting goals and plans where necessary uses prescribed strategies to adjust goals and plans where necessary uses technology and a range of critical thinking strategies to find innovative solutions to questions and problems. uses technology and critical thinking strategies to find solutions to questions and problems uses technology and prescribed strategies to find solutions to questions and problems effectively manages and completes a range of inquiries and responses within proposed timelines. effectively manages and completes inquiries and responses within proposed timelines. manages and completes inquiries and responses within proposed timelines.